directus/directus/docs/reference/query.md

 Get the first 200 items\
 `200`

-Get all items\
+Get the maximum allowed items\
 `-1`

 ::: warning All Items

-Depending on the size of your collection, fetching unlimited data may result in degraded performance or timeouts, use with caution.
+Depending on the size of your collection and configuration of your instance, fetching the maximum amount of data may result in degraded performance or timeouts, use with caution.

 :::